xavierjefferson/Snork.JsonCommentStripper/README.md

 ## Related

-This code is adapted from a Javascript version by [Sindre Sorhus](https://github.com/sindresorhus).
+This code is adapted from a JavaScript version by [Sindre Sorhus](https://github.com/sindresorhus).